 View meeting materials, drafts, meeting agendas, memorandum, final acts and more from the committee related to the Uniform Athlete Agents Act under this tab dedicated to the topic.

-More than ten titles from the Institute are included in this tab.
+Ten titles from the Institute are included in this tab.
 Founded in 1989, the National Sports Law Institute (NSLI) is affiliated with Marquette’s Sports Law program.
 Its mission is to be the leading national educational and research institute for the study of legal, ethical, and business issues affecting amateur and professional sports from both an academic and practical perspective.
 It provides educational opportunities for law students as well as current and future leaders in the sports industry.
 NSLI provides a national forum for discussion and consideration of American and international sports issues and encourages input by persons and organizations with a wide range of viewpoints.
 It seeks to promote a legal environment in which sports at all levels of competition will flourish.
 Conference proceedings, books, and periodicals are included from the Institute in BLASE.

 In addition to the resources offered within HeinOnline, BLASE also offers researchers external links and an extensive bibliography to help take your research off the field.
 Curated lists of external links are provided for both sports and entertainment, organized by category to help direct users.
 Click the External Sports Links tab or External Entertainment Links tab to browse these resources.